GenericMappingTools/gmt/trunk/doc/rst/source/gmtconnect.rst

     which gives leading zeros, etc. Optionally, it may also contain the format %c *before* the integer; this will then be replaced by C (closed) or O (open) to indicate segment type.
-[Default is gmtstitch_segment_%d.txt].
+[Default is gmtconnect_segment_%d.txt].
 Note that segment headers will be written in either case.
-For composite segments, a generic segment header will be written and the segment headers of individual pieces will be written out as comments to make it possible to identify where the stitched pieces came from.
+For composite segments, a generic segment header will be written and the segment headers of individual pieces will be written out as comments to make it possible to identify where the connected pieces came from.

 **-L**\ [*linkfile*]
-    Writes the link information to the specified file [gmtstitch_link.txt].
+    Writes the link information to the specified file [gmtconnect_link.txt].
 For each segment we write the original segment id, and for the beginning and end point of the segment we report the id of the closest segment, whether it is the beginning (B) or end (E) point that is closest, and the distance between those